memm74/bu2010-welcome/README.md

 # bu2010-welcome
-Your first GitHub repo for BU2010
+Wecome to our first repo on GitHub for BU2010.